TheRealAnonymous008/quartz/content/details/game design/Game Design.md

 * [For interactive games, design the player characters not based on what they can do, but how they will be used](https://www.youtube.com/watch?v=7EpgjR-k3fE)
 * Design for player experience not realism.

 * [Games in Powerpoint are a thing](https://www.youtube.com/watch?v=KDUiw2BHE5Y)

+* [Sid Meier's Covert Action Rule](https://forums.somethingawful.com/showthread.php?threadid=3773152) - advises that games should not simply be a package of minigames.
+Otherwise, each minigame will compete with each other for becoming "the most enjoyable part".
+Focus on what the game is.

 # Topics
 * [[The Fundamentals of Game Design]]
 * [[Players and Why We Play Games]]